German occupation of the Channel Islands: Civilian life during the occupation

 Life as a civilian during the occupation came as a shock.
 Having their own governments continuing to govern them softened the blow and kept most civilians at a distance from their oppressors.
 Many lost their jobs when businesses closed down and it was hard to find work with non-German employers.
 As the war progressed, life became progressively harsher and morale declined, especially when radios were confiscated and then when deportations took place in September 1942.
 Food, fuel, and medicines became scarce and crime increased.
-Following 6 June 1944, liberation became more likely in the popular mind, but the hardest times for the civilians was still to come.
-The winter of 1944-45 was very cold and hungry, many of the population being saved from starvation by the arrival of Red Cross parcels.
+Following 6 June 1944, liberation became more likely in the popular mind, but the hardest times for civilians were still to come.
+The winter of 1944–45 was very cold and hungry, many of the population being saved from starvation by the arrival of Red Cross parcels.

 Restrictions

 On arrival in the islands, the Germans issued proclamations imposing new laws on the resident islanders.
 As time progressed, additional laws restricting rights were posted and had to be obeyed.
 The restrictions included: